-Each student is responsible for his own books and personal property.
+Each student is responsible for their own books and personal property.
 No books or other property should be left outside the lockers at any time.
 The school will not be responsible for the loss of books, personal computers, clothing, or other articles belonging to the student.
-Theft of any kind will be dealt with most severely.
+However, theft of any kind will be dealt with most severely.
 A student taking another's property or school property is liable to expulsion.
-Items that are found should be turned in immediately to the Lost and Found; keeping a found item is considered theft.
+Items that are found should be turned in immediately to the Lost and Found (located on the lower floor) or the General Office.
+Keeping a found item is considered theft.